How to Maintain Data Security When Employees Work Remotely

-You should also regulate software on any device used for work.
+It would be best if you also regulated software on any device used for work.
 Controlling the tools your employees use allows you to manage any data security risks.
-If everyone used software of their own choosing, you would be unable to keep up with each program's needs.
+If everyone used software of their choice, you would be unable to keep up with each program's needs.
 Additionally, regulated software provides compatibility and continuity between different employees' work.

 As an employer, you have the right to protect your company's information and know what your employees are doing with it.
 Employee monitoring software on devices helps you catch any suspicious or unsafe user activity so you can intervene and protect your information.
 The biggest threat to a company is its employees, so monitoring user behavior is a vital component to maintaining security when employees work remotely.

 Finally, set up theft protection measures on employee devices.
 You can install remote wipe apps that allow you to delete all data on a device if it has been stolen.
 You can also invest in whole disk encryption so that if someone steals the device, they will be unable to access any information on it.

 By educating your employees and using the power of software, maintaining data security when employees work remotely is entirely possible for today's security teams.
 Taking a few simple steps and making some smart system investments will allow your workforce the freedom of working wherever is best for them – securely.

 What is Remote Employee Monitoring?